 - 1/8 teaspoon salt

 - 1. In a microwave, melt butter and chocolate; stir until smooth.
 Cool slightly.
 In a large bowl, beat the eggs, sugar and vanilla.
 Stir in chocolate mixture.
 Combine flour and salt; gradually add to chocolate mixture.
 Fold in pecans.

-- 2. Transfer to a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- 2. Transfer to a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.

 - 3. For frosting, in a microwave, melt baking chips; stir until smooth.
 Cool slightly.
 In a large bowl, beat cream cheese and butter until fluffy.
 Add the melted chips, sugars, vanilla and salt; beat until smooth.
 Stir in coconut and pecans.
 Spread over brownies.
 Store in the refrigerator.
 Yield: 2 dozen.